Hstamp/and-code-of-conduct/readme.md

 We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees of ANDigital events are expected to show respect and courtesy to other people throughout the event, whether they are officially part of ANDigital or not.

-To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any ANDigital event are required to conform to the following Code of Conduct.
+To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any ANDigital event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event and you will be reminded of it at the start of the event.

 ## The Short Version